anionDev/GRYVATorRelay/GRYVATorRelay/ReadMe.md

 ### Environment-variables

-The following environment-variables are available:
+The following environment-variables are supported:

 - `nickname`
 - `orport`